dynamic/silverstripe-products/README.md

 ## Usage

+### Upgrading to 1.1.0

+Upgrading from 1.0.x to 1.1.0 will require running the following task as the Product's image upload now supports `mp4` video files for upload.

+`sake dev/tasks/product-image-relation-update-task`

 ### Related Products

 If you'd like to add the ability to include related products on a product page, you can apply the `RelatedProductsDataExtension` to `Product`.